maths/moodle-qtype_stack/doc/en/Authoring/GeoGebra.md

 1. The `remember` input _must_ be of type string, and can not be used to calculate values in STACK feedback.
 2. For the "model answer" use the empty string `""`.
-3. The name "remember" is for easy restoring purposes.
-Of course, any name could be used.
+3. The name "remember" is hard-wired (in this version).
 4. We don't want to show the model answer of "remember" as part of the teacher's final answer (if available during the quiz) so [hide the input](Inputs.md#extra_option_hideanswer) from students with the STACK "extra option" `hideanswer` in the "remember" input.
 5. Once working, hide the "remember" input with CSS, e.g. `<p style="display:none">[[input:remember]][[validation:remember]]</p>` (but probably not while you develop the question!)